milk-v/milkv.io/docs/jupiter/getting-started/boot.md

 ## System Image Description

-Currently, Jupiter's image package formats mainly include the following two formats.
+Currently, Jupiter's image package formats mainly have the following two formats, with the suffixes of `.img.zip` and `.zip` respectively.
 Pay attention to the difference when installing the system.

 - The system image package with the suffix `.img.zip` is a dedicated image package for SD cards.